Greenhouse Gas Inventory

 The Air Pollution Control Division published a report to meet requirements in the “Resolution to Ensure Greenhouse Gas Reduction Goals Are Met” adopted by the Colorado Air Quality Control Commission on October 23, 2020.
 The division conducted its evaluation for the report in August 2022 as required by the resolution.
 The division submitted the report to the commission.

-- Track progress toward state greenhouse gas reduction goals.
+- Track progress toward state and sector-specific greenhouse gas reduction goals.

-- Provide any updated cost-benefit analysis developed for rules adopted to attain the goals.
+- Provide any updated cost-benefit or regulatory analyses developed for rules adopted to attain the goals.

 - Make recommendations on future legislative action to address climate change.